Variational quantum eigensolvers for sparse Hamiltonians: Introduction

-In this paper, we extend VQE to sparse Hamiltonians.
+In this paper, we extend VQE to sparse Hamiltonians, the possibility of which was briefly discussed in the appendix of~\cite{peruzzo14a}.
 We decompose sparse Hamiltonians into linear combinations of self-inverse one-sparse Hermitian matrices.
-We then show how to estimate the expectation value of these one-sparse terms using two ansatz state preparations and calls to the oracle unitaries defining the Hamiltonian terms.
-We will show below that our algorithm requires at most six oracle queries per measurement circuit.
-The cost of the implementation of the oracles depends on the specific Hamiltonian to be simulated.
+We then show how to estimate expectation values of these one-sparse terms using two ansatz state preparations and calls to the oracle unitaries defining the Hamiltonian terms.
+We will show that our algorithm requires at most six oracle queries per measurement circuit.

+The class of sparse Hamiltonians that admit description by oracles of the forms \eqref{O_F_def} and \eqref{O_H_def} is much broader than the class of local Hamiltonians, which admit efficient Pauli decompositions and are thus simulable by standard VQE.
+To prove that local Hamiltonians are a subset of sparse Hamiltonians with efficient oracle descriptions, it is enough to give oracle descriptions of the Pauli operators, which we do explicitly in \cref{pauli_oracles}.
+Hence for any local Hamiltonian, we could first decompose it into Pauli operators~\cite{jordan28a,bravyi02a,seeley12a}, and then simulate each Pauli operator using sparse VQE.
+All electronic structure Hamiltonians that can be simulated using standard VQE can be simulated using sparse VQE in this way.
+This also provides an example of oracles with simple implementations that are appropriate for NISQ devices.

+However, when a Hamiltonian has an efficient Pauli decomposition, it is not a good candidate for sparse VQE because the measurement scheme in \cref{alg} requires an extra qubit and an extra ansatz preparation compared to measuring the Pauli terms directly.
+The cases of real interest for sparse VQE are Hamiltonians that are sparse and admit efficient oracle implementations, but do not admit efficient Pauli decompositions.

+One such case is a Hamiltonian that includes bosons and is represented in a \emph{direct encoding}~\cite{kreshchuk20a}, in which the occupation of each mode is stored in binary in its own register of qubits.
+Bosonic creation and annihilation operators in this encoding are naturally represented in terms of Weyl-Heisenberg shift operators but not as Pauli operators because the occupations of modes can be larger than one.
+In \cref{boson_oracles}, we give explicit implementations of oracles for this case.
+These implementations can be combined with the oracles for Pauli operators to handle Hamiltonians that act on both fermions and bosons.

+The class of sparse Hamiltonians is very large, and we will not attempt to give an exhaustive list of all theories that can be addressed within it.
+However, two more examples are as follows.
+The first is quantum field theory in \emph{compact encoding}~\cite{kreshchuk20a,kirby2021compactmapping}, in which only the occupations of occupied modes are stored, providing asymptotically optimal space efficiency.
+Oracles for field theories in compact encoding are explicitly constructed in~\cite{kirby2021compactmapping}.
+The second example is the CI-matrix representation of quantum chemistry, for which oracles are explicitly constructed in~\cite{babbush17a}.

+The number of gates and depth of circuits required by the oracles in~\cite{kirby2021compactmapping} and~\cite{babbush17a} are larger than those required for Pauli operators or for quantum field theory in the direct encoding.
+Implementation of these oracles in the NISQ era would require extensive error mitigation or significantly improved physical gates and qubits.
+However, sparse VQE will become possible before other sparsity-based simulation algorithms~\cite{berry07a,berry12a,berry14a,berry15a,berry15b,low17a,low19a,berry20a}, because these require more coherent queries to the same oracles.

 In \cref{alg} we describe the basic structure of VQE for Hamiltonians that can be decomposed into self-inverse one-sparse Hermitian terms that possess efficient circuit representations.
 In \cref{decompositions}, we describe methods for obtaining such decompositions.
 Then in \cref{sec:one_sparse_evolution}, we explain how to construct efficient circuit representations of the resulting terms.
 These methods permit the implementation of efficient VQE procedures for sparse Hamiltonians.
 We close the paper with some discussion and directions for future work in \cref{conc}.